AdaGold/scrabble/README.md

 Do not move onto a new tier of requirements until the minimum requirements of the previous tier are complete and your specs are green across the board.
 Use __TDD__ to drive your development and document your edge cases.

 ### Pair Programming
 Utilize good pair programming practices.
-Refer back to the articles from the [Agile Alliance](http://guide.agilealliance.org/guide/pairing.html) and the [Agile Institute](http://powersoftwo.agileinstitute.com/2015/02/benefits-of-pair-programming-revisited.html) for best practices.
+Refer to articles from the [Agile Alliance](http://guide.agilealliance.org/guide/pairing.html) and the [Agile Institute](http://powersoftwo.agileinstitute.com/2015/02/benefits-of-pair-programming-revisited.html) if you need a refresher for some best practices.
 Switch _driver_ and _navigator_ roles often.
 When there is uncertainity or confusion, step away from the keyboard and discuss, plan, and document on paper or whiteboard before continuing.

 ## Baseline
 ### Setup